simonescaccia/Autonomous-Dog-Feeder/README.md

 - A servo motor to open and close the recipient of the food.
 The activation of the servo motor will be triggered by the cloud-based service only the bowl can contain the required amount of food.
 - A servo motor to shake the recipient of the food.
 The activation of the servo motor will be triggered by the cloud-based service only the bowl can contain the required amount of food.
-- A servo motor to open and close the recipient of the water.
+- A water pump to fill the bowl with the water.
-The activation of the servo motor will be triggered if the water load cell sensor detects that the water level is below a certain threshold.
+The activation of the water pump will be triggered by the load cell sensor only when the bowl doesn't contain the required amount of water.

 ## What data are collected and by which sensors?